 This guide is intended only as a supplement to the Neo4j Operations Manual.
-Neo4j-helm is essentially a docker container based deploy of Neo4j Causal Cluster.
-As such, all of the information in the Operations Manual applies to its operation, and this guide will focus only on kubernetes-specific concerns.
+Neo4j-helm is a docker container based deploy of Neo4j Causal Cluster.
+All of the information in the Operations Manual applies to its operation, and this guide will focus only on kubernetes-specific concerns.

 |In addition to the information in this user guide, a set of slides is available on the deployment architecture and chart structure of this repository.
 Neo4j Helm Chart Structure|